Stop Waiting! You Missed the Millennium!

 The Millennium in Context: From Resurrection to AD 70

-Here’s the heart of the preterist view, straight from THE WORD and confirmed by history.
+Here is the heart of the preterist view, straight from the Word and confirmed by history.

 • During this time, Satan’s power was restrained.